skypjack/entt/docs/md/locator.md

 interface &service = entt::locator<interface>::value_or<fallback_impl>(argument);
 ```

-All arguments are used only if necessary, that is, if a service doesn't already
+All arguments are used only if necessary, that is, if a service does not already
 exist and therefore the fallback service is constructed and returned.
 In all
 other cases, they are discarded.<br/>
 Finally, to reset a service, use the `reset` function.

 ## Opaque handles

-Sometimes it's useful to _transfer_ a copy of a service to another locator.
+Sometimes it is useful to _transfer_ a copy of a service to another locator.
 For
-example, when working across boundaries it's common to _share_ a service with a
+example, when working across boundaries it is common to _share_ a service with a
 dynamically loaded module.<br/>
-Options aren't much in this case.
+Options are not much in this case.
 Among these is the possibility of _exporting_
 services and assigning them to a different locator.

 This is what the `handle` and `reset` functions are meant for.<br/>